On semigroups and groupoids with minimal probabilistic spectrum: Minimality of the spectrum and quasigroups

 \begin{theorem} A monounary algebra has minimal spectrum if and only if it is constant or isocyclic.
 Two isocyclic monounary algebras are isomorphic if and only if they have the same cycle type. \end{theorem} \begin{proof} Consider the first statement. $(\Rightarrow)$ Let $\mathcal{A}=(A,f)$ be a monounary algebra of order $n$.
 We will assume that $n>1$, since the case $n=1$ is trivial.
 Consider the equation $f(x)\approx f(y)$.
 We have that

 which is an identity that is always satisfied in any monounary algebra.
 By applying Lemma~\ref{LemmaIdentEq}, either $f(x)=f(y)$ for all $x,y\in A$, or if $f(x)=f(y)$, then $x=y$.
 In the first case, $f$ must necessarily be constant.
 In the second case, $f$ must be injective.
 Since $\A$ is finite, injectivity implies bijectivity.
 Moreover, the number of fixed points of $f$ must be either $1$ or $n$.
-This follows immediately from the fact that the probability $\Pr(f(x)\approx x \mid \A)=F/n$, where $F$ is the number of fixed points.
+This follows from the fact that the probability $\Pr(f(x)\approx x \mid \A)=F/n$, where $F$ is the number of fixed points.
 Since the probability must be $1$ or $1/n$, we have that $F=1$ or $F=n$.

 Now suppose that $n=2$.
 There is at least one fixed point, and therefore $f$ must be the identity.
 Therefore suppose that $n\geq 3$ and that $f$ decomposes into at least three cycles of length $1$, $a$ and $b$ with $1< a <b$, which we denote by $C_1$, $C_a$ and $C_b$.
 Consider the equation $f^a(x)\approx x$.
-We have that the number of solutions is greater or equal to $1+a$: one solution is the fixed point of $C_1$, and the other $a$ solutions are the points of the cycle $C_a$.
+We have that the number of solutions is greater or equal to $1+a$: one solution is the fixed point of $C_1$, and the remaining $a$ solutions correspond to the elements of the cycle $C_a$.
 On the other hand, if $b>a$, no point of the cycle $C_b$ can be a solution of the equation.
 Thus, the number of solutions of $f^a(x)\approx x$ is smaller than or equal to $n-b$.
 This means that the probability of this equation is bounded as

 By the minimality of the spectrum, this is impossible.
 Therefore, all the cycles into which $f$ decomposes and that are not fixed points must have the same length.